DenchiSoft/VTubeStudio/README.md

 The configs for one effect are returned in the `configEntries` array.
 Each config also has an `internalID` and `enumID`.
 All config IDs for all effects with explanations can be found here: https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/EffectConfigs.cs

 For one config, only the fields that match the type of that config are filled.
 Other fields will be empty or have a default value and should be ignored.
 For example, for a float config item fields like `intMin` and `colorValue` are empty (in this case 0 and an empty string).
+In addition to a default value (which all types have), the `Float` and `Int` configs also have a `min` and `max`.

 For fields that contain colors, a string in the RGBA hex format is returned (like "77CCAAFF") and `colorHasAlpha` will tell you whether or not that config actually has alpha.
 If it's `false`, the alpha will always be `FF`.